electricimp/PN532/README.md

 - *spi*: A [SPI object](https://electricimp.com/docs/api/hardware/spi/) pre-configured with the flags `LSB_FIRST | CLOCK_IDLE_HIGH` and a clock rate.
 The PN532 supports clock rates up to 5 MHz.
 - *ncs*: A pin connected to the PN532's not-chip-select line.
 - *rstpd*: A pin connected to the PN532's RSTPDN (Reset/Power-Down) pin.
+This can be null if this the RSTPDN pin will not be under software control.
 - *irq*: A pin connected to the PN532's P70_IRQ pin.
 - *callback*: A function that will be called when object instantiation is complete.
 It takes one *error* parameter that is null upon successful instantiation.